Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Simmer citrus peels and cloves on the stove for a natural room scent
+Simmer citrus peels and cloves for a natural scent

 -

-Use beeswax candles for a soft scent and golden glow
+Beeswax candles for subtle fragrance and golden glow

 -

-Keep a roll-on scent or balm in your bag or drawer for midday grounding
+A roll-on scent or balm for midday grounding

 -

-Diffuse lavender in the evening or lemon in the morning
+Diffuse lavender in the evening, lemon in the morning

 -